 Hēmi is of Māori and Cook Islands descent and a father of four, married to the love, rock and anchor of his life, Tracy.
-Just prior to joining the Ihi Research and Development team, Hēmi worked for Te Rūnanga o Ngāi Tahu as a Kaiārahi Kaitoko - Team Leader supporting the educational aspirations and goals of Ngāi Tahu whānui and Papatipu Rūnanga.
-Hēmi has been a member of the CYWC (Canterbury Youth Workers Collective) for over 20 years and worked with young people, whānau and the wider community through a range of different roles and over the years he’s attained formal qualifications in Social Work, Teaching, Te Reo Māori, Business Management and post-graduate papers in Public Health.
+Prior to joining the Ihi Research team, Hēmi worked for Te Rūnanga o Ngāi Tahu as a Kaiārahi Kaitoko supporting the educational aspirations and goals of Ngāi Tahu whānui and Papatipu Rūnanga.
+Hēmi has been a member of the CYWC (Canterbury Youth Workers Collective) for over 20 years and worked with young people, whānau and the wider community through a range of different roles.
+He has attained formal qualifications in Social Work, Teaching, Te Reo Māori, Business Management and post-graduate papers in Public Health.

-Previous positions Hēmi has held with Boards and Committees include Deputy Chair of the Waikato/Tainui Taurahere Group for Christchurch, Board Member of Crichton Cobbers Youth & Community Trust, Chair of the Māori Inter-Agency Network Group and Committee Member of the Cook Islands Trust – Turama Kuki Airani.
-Hēmi has completed training with the Institute of Directors and the ‘Strengths Finders’ course as a means of enhancing my skills as a Board member, mentor, supervisor and coach.
-Following the 2011 earthquakes in Canterbury, Hēmi was the Co-chair of the Maniapoto Whānau ki Ōtautahi Hub, supporting the relief effort for Ngāti Maniapoto whānui living in Canterbury affected by the quakes.
+Previous positions Hēmi has held with boards and bommittees include Deputy Chair of the Waikato/Tainui Taurahere Group for Christchurch, Board Member of Crichton Cobbers Youth & Community Trust, Chair of the Māori Inter-Agency Network Group and Committee Member of the Cook Islands Trust – Turama Kuki Airani.
+Hēmi has completed training with the Institute of Directors and the ‘Strengths Finders’ course as a means of enhancing his skills as a board member, mentor, supervisor and coach.
+Following the 2011 earthquakes in Canterbury, Hēmi was the co-chair of the Maniapoto Whānau ki Ōtautahi Hub, supporting the relief effort for Ngāti Maniapoto whānui living in Canterbury affected by the quakes.

 Education & Qualifications

 -Bachelor of Applied Business in Māori Organisational Leadership 2014

 Te Wānanga o Aotearoa